SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Perfect Clarity.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.1st-level-feature:perfect-clarity-5-clarity
   scdc:
-    - 1.1.1:13.2.1.1:07
+    - 1.1.1:11.2.1.1:07
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/talent/1st-level-feature
 effects:
+  - name: Effect
-  - effect: Until the start of your next turn, the target gains a +3 bonus to speed, and they have a double edge on the next power roll they make.
+    effect: Until the start of your next turn, the target gains a +3 bonus to speed, and they have a double edge on the next power roll they make.
 If the target obtains a tier 3 outcome on that roll, you gain 1 clarity.
-    name: Effect
+  - name: Strained
-  - effect: You take 1d6 damage, and you can't use triggered actions (save ends).
+    effect: You take 1d6 damage, and you can't use triggered actions (save ends).
-    name: Strained
 ```